-You may also know it as the hospital tank.
-Whatever you call it the purpose is the same...to protect for, and treat your fish for disease.
+The quarantine tank is also known as the hospital tank.
+Whatever you call it the purpose is the same... to protect and treat your fish for disease.

 The understanding of fishkeeping has evolved greatly during the past 10 - 15 years and as a result the equipment and treatments available today have improved tremendously.
 Bottom line is, more and more people are getting into fishkeeping and their success rate has also significantly increased.